How Much Deposit Do You Need to Buy a House?

 5% deposit (with LMI)

-Who it's for: First home buyers, people who can't wait
+Who it's for: First home buyers, people who don't wait

 - You borrow 95% of the property value